St Mary's Collegiate Church, Youghal: 18th century – present

 In 1782, the house passed to Nicholas Giles who converted it for use as a dwelling.
 It is this house that is seen today surrounded by just two of the original defence towers, the rest having been removed in 1782.

 George Berkeley, Bishop of Cloyne and philosopher, took up residency as Warden of the College in 1734 and conducted services in the church.
-John Wesley, also visited Youghal in 1765 and attended Divine Service in St. Mary's.
+John Wesley, also visited Youghal in 1765 and attended Divine Service in St Mary's.
 Large-scale works of restoration, including the re-edification of the chancel, were carried out between 1851 and 1854.
 In 1833, £200 was given to the parish for slating the church roof and the present roof was accordingly put in.
 A restoration of a remedial nature was carried out between 1970 and 1973.
 In the late 1980s a chapel in the north transept, using the furnishing of the closed church of Templemichael, was created.
-Youghal This is not a 'Lady Chapel' as the church itself is dedicated to Our Lady, Saint Mary the Virgin.
+This is not a 'Lady Chapel' as the church itself is dedicated to Our Lady, Saint Mary the Virgin.